Employer Media Kit

 About Break Through Tech Chicago

 We empower female and nonbinary students at the University of Illinois Chicago to explore and master the computer science skills that will prepare them for careers in tech.

 We are an affiliate of a national program for women in technology, Break Through Tech.
 Our primary funders are Pivotal Ventures (led by Melinda Gates), the Cognizant U.S. Foundation, and Verizon.

 Break Through Tech originated in 2016 as a program called Women in Technology and Entrepreneurship in New York (WiTNY), created in partnership with the City University of New York and a broad set of industry partners.
 Break Through Tech Chicago is the second site, announced in 2020.
-The third and fourth sites in metropolitan Washington, D.C., and Miami were announced in 2021.
+See all current Break Through Tech sites here.

 We focus on encouraging and supporting college women (cis and trans) and nonbinary individuals.
 We recognize that additional institutional barriers exist for Black, Latina, Indigenous, low-income, and first-generation college women, and we specifically seek to elevate their voices and grow their numbers within the tech community.
 We have ample space for allies: in short, if you believe in our mission, we’d love to have you on our team.
 We can work together to promote the visibility and inclusion of women and underrepresented communities in tech.

-Break Through Tech Chicago builds a strong community around the students we serve and offers two academic programs (plus career-readiness programs) to help them take the first steps toward a tech-oriented college education.
+Break Through Tech Chicago builds a strong community around the students we serve and offers academic and career-readiness programs to help them take the first steps toward a tech-oriented college education.
 Read an overview of our programs on this webpage.

 Break Through Tech Chicago is housed in the computer science department at the University of Illinois Chicago (UIC).
-Please note that UIC recently removed the “at” before the word Chicago in its official name.
+Please note that UIC has removed the “at” before the word Chicago in its official name.

 UIC is among the top 30 most diverse universities in the United States, according to U.S. News & World Report, which also ranks UIC #8 in the nation for social mobility.